navjyot11singh/socketMultithreading/README.md

 multiple clients, the server maintains a cwd variable per client.

-Client: The client initializes its internal variables, establishes a connection to the designated server socket, gets the random EOF token, and awaits the user's command.
+**Client** : The client initializes its internal variables, establishes a connection to the designated server socket, gets the random EOF token, and awaits the user's command.
 Before each command, the client displays the received CWD info from the server to the user.
 After the server has executed the command and sent back the latest directory info, the client displays it to the